kubernetes-sigs/krew/README.md

 * [Mailing List](https://groups.google.com/forum/#!forum/kubernetes-sig-cli)
 * [Kubernetes Community site](http://kubernetes.io/community/)

+### Contribution

+Interested in contributing to Krew?
+Please refer to our [Contributing Guidelines](https://github.com/kubernetes-sigs/krew/blob/master/CONTRIBUTING.md) for more details

 ### Code of Conduct

 Participation in the Kubernetes community is governed by the [Kubernetes Code